top of page

 THE FRENCH JOURNAL OF HISTOTECHNOLOGY

-This statement of ethics is based on the recommendations of good practice of the Ethics Committee in publications for journal publishers (COPE).
-We are firmly committed to promoting the most ethical publishing practices and expect all authors to adhere to the high standards of publication ethics as set by the Commission on Publication Ethics (COPE).
+This statement of ethics is based on the recommendations of good practice from the Committee on Publication Ethics (COPE) for journal publishers.
+When it comes to ethical considerations for publications, there are several key aspects that researchers and authors should keep in mind.
+To be referenced in a tool for information retrieval, the ethics involved in its usage are related to the responsible and ethical conduct of research.
+We are firmly committed to promoting the most ethical publishing considerations and expect all authors to adhere to the high standards of publication ethics.
 All cases of ethical misconduct are treated very seriously and will be dealt with in accordance with COPE guidelines.

 RESPONSIBILITY FOR USE AND SELECTION CRITERIA